hwheeler01/CompBio/github.md

 On Mac, open a terminal window and on Windows, open a Git BASH window.
 Tell `git` your name and **GitHub email** by typing (use your own name and email in the single quotes):

-`git config --global user.name 'Heather Wheeler'`
+`git config --global user.name 'Heather E. Wheeler'`

 - The above does __NOT__ have to be your GitHub username, although it can be.
 Another good option is your actual first name and last name.
 Your commits will be labelled with this name, so this should be informative to potential collaborators.